The 7 Best SF Restaurants For Pasta

-While we’re not going to stop you from busting out some Annie’s and eating it straight out of the pot, we will let you know that there are tons of better options when you’re in the mood for pasta—like these nine dishes from restaurants across the city.
+While we’re not going to stop you from busting out a box of Annie’s and eating it straight out of the pot, we will let you know that there are tons of better options when you’re in the mood for pasta—like going to one of these restaurants that specialize in turning flour and water into magic.
 Whether you’re looking for bolognese with 60-month-aged parmigiano reggiano or a big bowl of spaghetti and meatballs, head to these spots.

-The Sardinian restaurant in Noe Valley leans heavily on seafood, from baby octopus stew to fusilli with grated tuna heart.
-If you were to throw a dart at the menu you’d end up with something fantastic, but never leave without ordering the spaghetti.
-It’s simplicity at its finest: just spicy olive oil, garlic, and cured fish roe.
-And it’s also light enough that you won’t feel like taking a nap when you’re done.
+The pastas at this Sardinian restaurant in Noe Valley lean heavily on seafood, from squid ink fettuccine to fusilli with grated tuna heart.
+You could throw the names of every dish in a salad spinner, pull one out at random, and easily end up with something fantastic.
+If you’re plagued with indecision, go for the spaghetti—simplicity at its finest with just spicy olive oil, garlic, and cured fish roe.
+It’s also light enough that you won’t feel like knocking right out when you’re done.

 Flour + Water